michpro/arduino_libraries/AstroTimes/README.md

 1. **Helper Function**: A function formatTime is defined to convert the time_t seconds-from-midnight value (returned by calcSunEvent) into a human-readable HH:MM:SS string.
 2. **Initialization**: A specific location (Berlin) and a specific date are defined.
 3. **Date Setup**: A tm struct is populated for October 26, 2025, and then converted to a time_t using mktime().
 This date variable is used for all calculations.
-4. **Sun Calculation**: AstroTimes::calcSunEvent is called multiple times using different Event enums (e.g. SUNRISE_STANDARD, SUNSET_ASTONOMICAL) to get the times for various solar events.
+4. **Sun Calculation**: AstroTimes::calcSunEvent is called multiple times using different Event enums (e.g. SUNRISE_STANDARD, SUNSET_ASTRONOMICAL) to get the times for various solar events.
 5. **Output**: The results are formatted using our helper function and printed to the Serial Monitor.
 Note that all times are in UTC.
 6. **Moon Calculation**: AstroTimes::moonPhase is called with the same time_t to get the current lunar day (0-29).